This blog was originally posted on January 31st, 2013.

 Unknown

 My guess is you have not changed your entry method(s) very much over time.
-Also, how comfortable are you entering online via all the various entry methods (ie. Facebook, Twitter, Advergame, etc.)?
+Also, how comfortable are you entering online via all the various entry methods (ie. Facebook, Twitter, advergames, etc.)?
 Or using software programs like RoboForm?

 Yes, since the hobby has gone online, more people are entering, but companies are spending more than ever running promotions.
-It’s a multi-billion dollar industry.
+It’s a multi-billion-dollar industry.
 There are enough prizes for everyone.

 Are you evolving or dying?